 Roger Davis – Chairman

 Roger Davis is the non-executive Chairman for Bupa, having joined the Board in 2015.
 He has extensive business experience and an international mindset acquired during a wide-ranging career in financial services.
-He is also Chairman of Sainsbury’s Bank and Global RadioData Communications as well as a Non-Executive Director of Experian.
+He is also Chairman of Sainsbury’s Bank and Global RadioData Communications.
 Roger began his career in the British Army, leaving in 1986 to join Robert Fleming Holdings as an Equity Sales Manager where he rose to Managing Director of India at Jardine Fleming.
 He has extensive experience in the UK and Asia including previous positions as Chief Executive Officer of BZW Asia Pacific and Chairman and Chief Executive of Barclays Capital Asia Pacific.
 He left Barclays as Executive Director and Head of the UK Bank in 2005.